jplesperance/jplesperance.github.io/_posts/2020-04-27-bypassing-wep-shared-key-authentication.md

 categories: [Attacking Wifi, Hacking, Pen Testing, Wireless, Aircrack-ng, WEP]
 ---

-In the last couple of posts, we have covered hacking WEP networks that have connected clients.
-What happens if there are no connected clients on the wireless network to help generate our ARP request?
-There are 2 attack methods that are usable in this scenario, KoreK chopchop and the fragmentation attack.
+Up to this point, our attacks have been focused on WEP access points that were configured with open authentication.

+Now, we will focus on a WEP access point using a shared key for authentication.

 ### Overview

-There are times where you will find yourself in a place where the WEP wireless network you are pentesting/hacking has no connected clients.
-This limits our ability to generate ARP packets on the network.
-However, there are 2 attacks in the aircrack-ng arsenal that can help us in this situation, KoreK chopchop and the fragmentation attack.
+Unlike open authentication, shared key authentication requires more than just knowledge of the SSID, the same secret key must by known by the client and access point.

 For this scenario, we will be using the information below to illustrate how to conduct the attack and attain the WEP key.
-There are several different methods of executing this attack.
-I am only showing one of them here.
-I may cover the others in a different post.

 **Target Information**
 * **BSSID**: 34:08:04:09:3D:38
 * **AP Channel**: 3
-* **ESSID**: hitme (Open Authentication)
+* **ESSID**: hitme (Shared Key Authentication)
 * **Client**: 00:18:4D:1D:A8:1F
 * **mon0**: 00:1F:33:F3:51:13